-❖ How will our food plots in the harvest area be affected?
+How will our food plots in the harvest area be affected?
 Can I protect existing plots or add new plots after the harvest is completed?

 Give careful consideration to planting food plots in old log decks or along roads within or leading to the designated harvest area.
-Unless these are enrolled/protected within our Food Plot program, they could be disturbed or even destroyed by logging activity.
-It is best to postpone any such planting until harvesting and post logging cleanup work are completely finished.
+Unless these are enrolled/protected within our food plot program, they could be disturbed or even destroyed by logging activity.
+It is best to postpone any such planting until harvesting and post logging cleanup work is finished.
+For more information about our food plot policy, please visit Food Plot Program on our website.

 Food plots are a sure method of providing high-quality, preferred browse and feed to White-tailed deer and wild turkeys, and that makes them a great way to attract and hold more game on your lease.
 Our Food Plot program provides an option for you to protect your food plots by enrolling, and therefore protecting, that acreage on your lease as paid and designated food plot acreage.
-Under the Food Plot program, you can create food plots in recently harvested stands as well as planted stands up to three years old.
+Under the Food Plot program, you can create food plots in recently harvested stands as well as planted stands up to two years old.